FLaREON : a fast computation of Ly$\alpha$ escape fractions and line profiles: Code description

 The inclination of the Biconical wind with respect to the observer leads to different escape fractions.
 This is shown in the middle panel of Fig.~\ref{fig:bicone} by computing the escape fraction \fesc\ of \lya\ photons though the bicone (face-on) or through the torus (edge-on).
 The escape fraction is defined as the ratio between the number of photons that escape through a given direction over the number of photons emitted towards that direction.
-The three cases shown in Fig.~\ref{fig:bicone} (edge-on, face-on and the spherical average) show significant differences.
+The three cases shown in Fig.~\ref{fig:bicone} (edge-on, face-on and the spherically average) show significant differences.
 If the geometry is observed face-on, \fesc\ reaches values greater than 1, while if it is edge-on $\fesc < 1$ even if there is no dust.
 This is caused by the large optical depth of the torus that beams the \lya\ photons towards the bicone.
-In the spherical average \fesc\ can reach a value up to 1 for dust-free configurations.
+In the spherically averaged \fesc\ reaches unity for dust-free configurations.

 The right panel of Fig. \ref{fig:bicone} shows the resulting line profiles for the bicone at the three different orientations.
 The differences in the line profile between the three cases reflect the different scattering histories of photons escaping through the outflow or the thick torus.